-Your core values are an essential component of your personal brand because they’re part of what makes you (and what you offer) different from everybody else.
+Your core values are an essential component of your personal brand because they’re part of what makes you (and what you offer) stand out from everyone else.

-With your chosen values at the core of your decisions, you will:
+With your chosen values at the heart of your decisions, you will be able to:

-Set the correct (and consistent) tone for all your offerings, products, services, packages, events, etc
+Set the correct (and consistent) voice & tone for all your offerings, products, services, packages, events, etc

-Inform your marketing decisions, from colors and font choice to imagery, copywriting and selling style
+Better inform your marketing decisions, from colors and font choice to imagery, copywriting, and selling style

 Facilitate your business growth and scaling decisions, giving you clarity of purpose and vision

-Feel good (and dare I say excited?) about your image, and it will be easy to stick with because it comes from you
+Feel good (and dare I say excited?) about your image, and best of all it will be easy to stick with because it comes from you

-In the long run, correctly identifying your values will help guide you.
-It will remove a ton of uncertainty from your business life.
+In the long run, correctly identifying your values will help guide you in numerous ways.
+It will remove a lot of uncertainty from your business life.
 Why?